Latest IFoA news

 Click to filter your search

-In this blog, Chloe Hung, Amazon best-selling author, describes some essential skills required to become an actuary.
+In this blog, Chloe Hung, Amazon best-selling author, talks about things you should consider before pursuing an actuarial career.

 Other actuary news

 Added: Fri, 28/09/2018 - 12:55UK customers are being overcharged by £4.1bn a year for staying loyal to certain companies, with home insurance providers among the firms handing out 'loyalty penalties'.

 Added: Wed, 26/09/2018 - 17:25Financial services companies responsible for nearly $100trn (£76trn) in assets have now given their support to the Taskforce on Climate-related Financial Disclosures (TCFD)

 Added: Wed, 26/09/2018 - 16:00Broker commissions, entry fees and other transaction costs make up nearly one-quarter of the total investment charges borne by the world's largest institutional investors.

 Added: Tue, 25/09/2018 - 15:30There was no improvement in life expectancy for people born in the UK between 2015 and 2017, with newborns actually predicted to live shorter lives in Wales and Scotland.

 Added: Tue, 25/09/2018 - 15:00More than half of businesses in the UK's financial services sector struggle to use and understand the customer data they collect, a survey of IT decision makers has found.